5j9/citer/README.md

 ## What does it do?

 Citer is especially useful for generating citations from Google Books URLs, DOIs (Any Digital object Identifiers) and ISBNs (International Standard Book Numbers).
-Additionally, URLs of many major news websites are supported, including:
+Additionally, any URL, including the URL of many major news websites can be processed to generate a citation.

-* The New York Times
-* BBC
-* Daily Mail
-* Daily Mirror
-* The Daily Telegraph
-* The Huffington Post
-* The Washington Post
-* The Boston Globe
-* Bloomberg Businessweek
-* Financial Times
-* The Times of India

 Special support for the URLs of the [Wayback Machine](https://en.wikipedia.org/wiki/Wayback_Machine) is also implemented.